biosubmit/CardioHosPred/README.md

 # CardioHosPred

-A machine learning project for hospital-based cardiovascular prediction models across multiple hospitals.
+This repository contains the code accompanying our manuscript on modeling hospital admission behaviors using multi-source medical data.
+The project integrates data from three hospitals—Wuhan Union Hospital (Hospital A), the publicly available MIMIC-III dataset (Hospital B), and Shandong Cancer Hospital (Hospital C)—to develop predictive models for hospital admission timing and cardiovascular-related outcomes.

+The repository includes complete pipelines for data preprocessing, time-aligned sequence modeling, evaluation, and feature importance analysis.
+Key tasks include same-day admission classification, 15-day and 365-day readmission prediction, and regression-based estimation of time gaps between diagnostic tests and hospital admissions.

+Due to privacy restrictions, raw datasets cannot be released.
+Researchers interested in reproducing our results or accessing the data should contact the corresponding author.
+Preprocessed versions of the datasets (excluding raw identifiable fields) are stored under `data/hospital_X/tmp_preprocessed_data/` and used throughout the modeling pipeline.

-## Project Overview
+## Directory Structure

-This project analyzes medical data from multiple hospitals (A, B, and C) to build time-series predictive models for cardiovascular outcomes.
-The project includes data preprocessing, model training, evaluation, and analysis of feature importance across different hospitals and time periods.

 ## Directory Structure